Moje Proljeće

 "'Moje Proljeće" (My Spring) is a song by Croatian pop singer Jelena Rozga.
 It was written by Serbian-Turkish singer-songwriter Emina Jahović and produced by Darko Dimitrov.
 It was released as a single through Croatia Records on 29 January 2019 along with an accompanying music video directed by Dario Radusin.
 The song was well received by music critics who praised Rozga for the switch in musical style and the balladry.
 Commercially, the song achieved success in Croatia and the wider Yugoslav region, peaking at number three on the HR Top 40.

 An accompanying music video for the song was directed by Dario Radusin and released on 29 January 2019.
 It showed the singer's emotional rendition of the lyrics, in some scenes also seen crying.
 She is dressed in white and appears running and wandering in a snowy forest.
-The clip is watched 16 million times as of May 2022.
+The clip is watched more than 20 million times as of 2025.
 The song was included on the set list of the singer's live performances and gigs given throughout the Balkan region.
 In 2022 and 2023, it was added to the set list of the regional Minut Srca Mog Tour.

 Background

 The song marks the second collaboration with Bosnian singer-songwriter Emina Jahović, whom Rozga had collaborated with earlier in 2019 on a song titled "Ostani".
 The song was originally sent to Montenegrin singer Sergej Ćetković and intended as a duet; although he stored it for approximately six years, he could not record it as it did not resonate with him.
 During a period of Rozga's life, Ćetković felt that the song described her experience very well and sent her to him.
 Despite wide media speculation that the song was dedicated to Rozga's then-boyfriend and fiancée, Rozga revealed during an interview that it was dedicated to another man.
 Additionally, she also said that "Every woman has a lover who she never manages to get through[...]
 The song describes the experience of an unfortunate love".
 She added that while maintaining her private life away from the eyes of the public, with the song, she only wanted to convey that she was also a "wounded woman".
+Backing vocals are provided by Antonia Gigovska.